RESEARCH STARTER

 Influences on Biomes

 Land-based biomes are shaped largely by their climates.
-The most important climatic factors are latitude and humidity (total precipitation, seasonal rainfall patterns, ambient moisture); sometimes, elevation is also important.
-Cross-cutting these climatic factors—though influenced by them—are such features as terrain, soil type and nutrient status, and prevailing winds.
+The most important climatic factors are latitude and humidity—total precipitation, seasonal rainfall patterns, ambient moisture—elevation can also be important.
+Cross-cutting these climatic factors, though influenced by them, are features such as terrain, soil type and nutrient status, and prevailing winds.
 All these affect the kinds of vegetation that can flourish in a region, thus determining the types and amounts of animal life the plant cover will support.

 Generally, biomes closer to the equator support more biodiversity in the form of different species.
-40 to 75 percent of all animal species on earth are indigenous to tropical rainforests.
-An estimated 50 percent of all life forms on earth are native to tropical forests.
+From 40 to 75 percent of all animal species on the Earth are indigenous to tropical rainforests.
+An estimated 50 percent of all life forms are native to tropical forests.
 Tropical rainforests are also home to two-thirds of all flowering plant species.
 Tropical rainforests also have many layers of life systems, from the canopy ecosystems with their monkeys, marmosets, and tropical birds, such as macaws, down through several canopy-gap layers that shelter opossums and woodpeckers, to the forest floor, the base station for jaguars and frogs, among other jungle dwellers.
-What the tropical rainforests do not have is a rich nutrient base.
-They have poor soil quality, and most of the available nutrients are held within the trees themselves rather than fixed in the soil.
+However, tropical rainforests lack a rich nutrient base.
+Since they have poor soil quality, most of the biome's available nutrients are held within the trees themselves.

-In contrast, temperate deciduous forests lack the great variety of species, and levels, found in tropical rainforests.
+In contrast, temperate deciduous forests lack the great biodiversity found in tropical rainforests.
 The life processes in temperate deciduous forests are highly regulated by seasonal temperature changes.
 As leaves fall to the ground, they carry calcium and other minerals to the forest floor; this litter turns into humus and becomes the nutrient-rich soil on which broad-leaved trees thrive.

 Another mix of resources and life strategies is found in desert biomes.
 Most deserts do get some water and support some life, but anything growing there must adapt to little moisture and hot, unshaded land that is poor in nutrients.
 Desert plants store nutrients in underground organs such as their root systems, and cacti have expandable stems for storing water from sudden but infrequent downpours.
 Desert dwellers such as the kangaroo rat get their moisture from eating seeds.
 Their underground burrows retain three times as much humidity as exists aboveground.